mfp20/metalpi/STATUS.md

 (10) Secondary Memory Interface: fast parallel interface to external memory chips; can be used as video PHY.

-(11) ISP (?): logic to convert bayer images to RGB or YUV, and correcting lens artifacts.
+(11) Image Sensor Pipeline: hw logic to convert bayer images to RGB or YUV, and correcting lens artifacts.

-(12) VCE (?): logic to assist the video codec hardware blocks.
+(12) Video Codec Engine: hw logic to assist the video codec hardware blocks.

 (13) Power management and frequency scaling.